-The Coal Controller's Organisation also discharges the following functions:-
+The Coal Controller's Organization also discharges the following functions:-

-- (a) Job of monitoring of coal blocks (Vested & Allotted) - (b) Job of monitoring of washeries - (c) Follow up of submission of Mine Closure Plan and act as the exclusive of Govt of India for signing up Escrow account agreement with different coal/ lignite companies.
+- Job of monitoring of coal production of the captive coal blocks (Vested & Allotted). - (b) Job of monitoring of washeries. - (c) Follow up of submission of Mine Closure Plan and act as the representative of Govt. of India for signing up Escrow agreement with different coal/ lignite companies.

-A brief description of Coal Controller's Organization's performance during the period 1st April, 2017 to 31st December, 2017 and provisional for period from 1st January, 2018 to 31st March, 2018 are given as under:-
+A brief description of Coal Controller's Organization's performance during the period 1st April, 2018 to 31st March, 2019 are given as under:-

-(1 Grant of Permission for opening and reopening of coal mines:-
+(1) Grant of Permission for opening and reopening of coal mines:-

-Coal Controller's Organisation granted permission for opening and re-opening of 15 Coal mines/Lignite mines during 1st April, 2017 to 31st December, 2017 and provisional figure for period from 1st January, 2018 to 31st March, 2018 is expected to be 12 mines.
+Coal Controller's Organization granted permission for opening and re-opening of 29 Coal mines/Lignite mines during 1st April, 2018 to 31st March, 2019.